-A. The terms and commitments contained herein shall not constitute a debt of the State of Alabama, which is prohibited by Ala.
-Const. of 2022, Art XI, Sec.
-213.

-B. By signing this Agreement, the parties affirm, for the duration of the Agreement, that they will not violate federal immigration law or knowingly employ, hire for employment, or continue to employ an unauthorized alien within the state of Alabama.
-A party found to be in violation of this provision shall be deemed in breach of the Agreement and shall be responsible for all damages resulting therefrom.
-As required by Section 31-13-9, verification of enrollment in the E-Verify program will be required prior to any grant to a subrecipient who employs one or more employees within the State of Alabama.
-To enroll in the E-Verify program visit https://www.e-verify.gov/
+- A. The terms and commitments contained herein shall not constitute a debt of the State of Alabama, which is prohibited by the Constitution of Alabama, 2022, Art.
+XI, Sec.
+213. - B. By signing this Agreement, the parties affirm, for the duration of the Agreement, that they will not violate federal immigration law or knowingly employ, hire for employment, or continue to employ an unauthorized alien within the state of Alabama.
+A contracting party found to be in violation of this provision shall be deemed in breach of the Agreement and shall be responsible for all damages resulting therefrom.
+As required by Section 31-13-9, verification of enrollment in the E-Verify program will be required prior to any grant to a